Modelling Continuum Reverberation in AGN: A Spectral-Timing Analysis of the UV Variability Through X-ray Reverberation in Fairall 9: Comparing model and Observed Light-curves

 We start by calculating the PSD for both the UVW2 and HX light-curves, using the {\sc python} spectral timing analysis package {\sc stingray}\footnote{DOI: 10.5281/zenodo.6290078} \citep{Huppenkothen19}.
 Unlike the black hole binaries, our lightcurve is not long enough to calculate the averaged PSD from multiple segments, so we increase the samples at each frequency by geometric re-binning of $d\log f = 0.1$\,days$^{-1}$.
 This is shown in Fig. \ref{fig:raw_powerSpec}.
 Nontheless, the PSD at the lowest frequencies/longest timescales consist of only a few (or even single) point, where the uncertainty on the power is equal to the power, but the trend is clear.
 There is more power in the UVW2 variability at low frequencies, $f \lesssim 0.01$\,days$^{-1}$, than in the HX.
 This shows that these long timescale variations cannot be driven by reprocessing.
 There is no clear point at which the UVW2 power spectra change, so we place a cut-off frequency at $f_{\text{cut}} = 0.01$\,days$^{-1}$, below which we consider all UV variability to belong to the long term trend.
 This will probably be an underestimate of the intrinsic UV variability.

 We filter the UVW2 lightcurve on this frequency by taking its discrete Fourier transform using the {\sc scipy.fft} library \citep{Virtanen20} in {\sc python}.
 Discarding everything below $f_{\text{cut}}$, and taking the inverse Fourier transform back again, gives a light-curve only displaying variability on time scales shorter than 100 days.
-The resulting light-curve (orange) compared to the original one (blue) is shown in Fig. \ref{fig:rawVfilt}.
-Clearly this has removed the long timescale variability as designed.
-Conversely, it preserves all the short term variability.
+The bottom panel in Fig. \ref{fig:modLcurve_agnsed_Filt} shows the resulting UVW2 light-curve in green.
+As designed, the long-term trend that was previously present has been completely removed, while preserving the short term variations.
+Additionally, the variability amplitude has been reduced, which is as expected considering the variability power is dominated by the low-frequency variations.
 We stress that we have only filtered the UVW2 light-curve.
 Since our model assumes all the X-rays originate from the central region, then if re-processing occurs it should include all the X-ray variability.
 Hence, the HX light-curve should remain un-filtered.